Guide To Queenstown Wine Regions

-Tour operators like Queenstown Wine Trail and Fat Tyre, run vineyard tours by either air-conditioned mini bus, or mountain bike, and will pick you up from your Queenstown accommodation, for a day of tasting and wine education – ideal for those who don't want to inhibit their Gibbston wine experience by having to drive.
+Tour operators run vineyard tours in an air-conditioned mini bus, for a half-day, or full-day of tasting and wine education, and will pick you up from your Queenstown accommodation - ideal for those who don't want to inhibit their Gibbston wine experience by having to drive.

 Another great way to see the region is on bike.
 Gibbston Valley Cycling hire out bikes and electric bikes to follow the trails through the Gibbston valley including pick up and drop-off from Queenstown.

 Visit The Wineries:

 Visit our 'Queenstown Wine Guide' for details of the wineries to visit.